Skip to Main Content

 End of the World Literature

-Utopia: the perfect society; an imangined place or state of things in which everything is perfect.
+Utopia: the perfect society; an imagined place or state of things in which everything is perfect.
 This genre of literature explores social and political structure.

 Dystopia: an imperfect society; an imagined place or state in which everything is unpleasant or bad, typically a totalitarian or environmentally degraded one.
 This genre of literature explores social and political structure.